In this demo we will deploy a Twitter-like application which allows users to login and posts on public feed:

 Deploy the database

-Navigate to https://console.nativeci.io/add-database and choose Mysql version 5.7 as the database: Choose the flavor on next page and finally specify the name of the database (This could be any name, since we will be creating MYSQL databases inside of it):
+Navigate to https://console.nativeci.io/add-database and choose Mysql version 5.7 as the database: Choose the flavor on next page and finally specify the name of the database (This could be any name, since we will be creating MYSQL databases inside of it).
+Provide root password for your new database as well:

 Wait a few moments, before a database is created, after that click on the database created and click on Attach button: Enter the following script to connect to your database: